 At Bellingham, Washington-based AB Crepes, the food descriptions are short and sweet — yet still creative.
 With witty dish names like "Wake N' Crepe" and "Crepe N' Daise," you're more likely to remember their brand too.

 Eating, preparing, and gathering around food has a lot to do with who we are and what we care about.
 Show customers your true colors with a mission-driven menu that highlights your core values and brand aspirations.

-For example, the West Coast seafood restaurant, Pacific Catch, offers a wide range of delicious food while subtly weaving environmental responsibility into their menu.
+For example, the California seafood restaurant, Pacific Catch, offers a wide range of delicious food while subtly weaving environmental responsibility into their menu.
 They advocate for sustainable seafood that has been thoughtfully sourced, "from wave to table."

-Promoting sustainability is increasingly important to our planet — and your business, considering 20% of millennials have changed their diet to reduce their ecological footprint.
-What's more, 58% of millennials are more likely to choose one restaurant over another based on its ability to provide sustainably grown, raised, and manufactured foods.
+Promoting sustainability is increasingly important to our planet — and your business, considering 20% of millennials have changed their diet to reduce their ecological footprint, whereas 46% of young Canadians want to lower their meat and fish consumption for environmental reasons.

-It's essential that your business is attentive to what millennials are hungry for, since they are the nation's largest living adult generation.
+It's essential that your business is attentive to what millennials are hungry for, since they are the largest living adult generation in both the US and Canada.
 Keep an eye on evolving millennial food trends — and remind customers that you share their values with a mission-driven menu.

 Experiment with menu engineering and pricing like B.GOOD